robojumper/robojumper.github.io/content/too-real/multitasking.md

 {{< interjection kind="info" >}}
 This illustrates the difference between concurrency and parallelism.
-Parallelism happens when two tasks make progress at the same time, concurrency allows tasks to make start and complete in overlapping time periods even though only one task can make progress at a time.<p />
+Parallelism happens when two tasks make progress at the same time, concurrency allows tasks to start and complete in overlapping time periods even though only one task can make progress at a time.<p />
 {{< /interjection >}}

 This can only work because the AI system is built with the ability to wait for results in the first place, and wouldn't work